adventuremomblog

 If you don’t see a whale during your boat trip during the prime months with Rudee Tours you can go on another whale-watching tour for free.
 (No refunds)

-Whales can be seen as early as Thanksgiving until early March but the best months are still December-February.
+Whales can be seen, as early as Thanksgiving, until early March but the best months are still December-February.

-I would recommend booking your tour toward the beginning of your visit to Virginia Beach.
+I recommend booking your tour toward the beginning of your visit to Virginia Beach.
 That way you have enough time to try again if the tour gets canceled due to weather or if you want to go again.

 What Types of Whales Are in the Atlantic Ocean Near Virginia Beach’s Chesapeake Bay?